Basic White Bread

 -

-Tip the bread out of the tin and leave to cool on a wire rack. (the bread will be cooked when it sounds hollow when tapped on the bottom).
+Tip the bread out of its tin and leave to cool on a wire rack.